MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/05-ocr.md

 {
     var analysisOptions = new ImageAnalysisOptions()
     {
-        // Specify Text for the features to be retrieved
+        // Specify features to be retrieved

     };